Champkinz/champkinz/README.md

 ### Hi there 👋
-I build cool sh*t fast 🚀 | Specializing in AI innovation and process optimization.
+I build cool tech fast 🚀 | Specializing in AI innovation and process optimization.
 Passionate about engineering and leveraging AI for business growth.

 After this point im just experimenting stuff so please dont mind the ugly layout.